xmx1024/AchieveCraft/README.md

 ##Icons

 Icons are all stored in a MongoDB database.
-So for Icon.class.php to work you will need the Mongo PHP extension.
-(Not the new MongoDB extension)
+But the Icon.class.php doesn't require a Mongo database, it takes a function and when needed it will call that function with the icon id.
+What ever that function returns is used as the icon.
+(For example look at line 49 of AchieveCraft.class.php)